Magnetic Island Day Trip: Best Things to Do in One Day

 On a day trip to Magnetic Island, a realistic itinerary could combine the Forts Walk (W6) with part of the Arthur, Florence and Radical Bays walk (W7) — doing just one of the bays — as well as the Horseshoe to Balding & Radical Bays (W8), and perhaps Arcadia to Horseshoe Bay (W5).
 You can opt to do just the sections of the walks that form a complete round trip from the Forts bus stop along the coast to Horseshoe Bay — and maybe even back to Arcadia (always with the option to catch the bus back!).

 The hiking round trip will take about half a day.
 Bring a picnic with you — either buy provisions in Townsville beforehand or at the supermarket in Arcadia upon arrival.
-The great thing about hiking here is the ample opportunity to spot native wildlife such as echidnas, koalas, and fascinating birds along the way.
+The great thing about hiking here is the ample opportunity to spot native wildlife such as echidnas, koalas and fascinating birds along the way.
 If you visit during whale migration season, you might even catch a glimpse of a humpback whale from the summit of the Fort Complex.

 Photo: Travel In Culture

 At Horseshoe Bay, you can relax on the beach, swim, or rent kayaks, paddle boards, and jet skis — or enjoy a meal at one of the local restaurants.
+If you have extra time, Arthur Bay is well worth a short detour.
+The bay features impressive granite boulders, a small coral beach and a seasonal freshwater pond surrounded by tropical vegetation.
+Perhaps you will even catch a glimpse of giant butterflies along the shoreline.

 Photo: Travel In Culture